-A student who has submitted satisfactorily complete assignments (Case, SLP, and Discussion) in the first 50% of the course may apply for a standard course extension.
+A student who submits bonified assignments (Case, SLP, and Discussion) in the first 50% of the course may apply for a standard course extension.
 (For six module courses, modules 1-3 must be complete.
 For four module courses, modules 1-2 must be complete.)
 Standard course extension requests must be submitted via the TLC Portal by the Friday before the last day to submit coursework as indicated on Trident's Academic Calendar.
+The course instructor will check to make sure that the submission(s) uploaded are legitimate, i.e. that the uploaded assignment(s) are not simply placeholders to qualify for a course extension.
 If approved, an interim "Incomplete" grade will be assigned, and the student will be granted up to 30 days of additional time to complete the course.